 Pikake is the Hawaiian name for jasmine, derived from the Hawaiian word for peacock because the Hawaiian princess Kaʻiulani loved the bird and the flowers.
 It is one of the dozen ornamental Jasminum species of Hawaii.
 In the Philippines, this is the national flower called Sampaguita, derived from the Filipino word—“sumpa kita,” which means “I promise you.”
 In India, it’s called Gunda mallige, the Arabian jasmine in mainland USA, and mo li in a few places in China.

-The flower’s snow-white blooms make it a favorite aesthetic and aesthetic plant, and it looks great in outdoor gardening or planted across your bedroom window.
+The flower’s snow-white blooms make it a favorite aesthetic plant, and it looks great in outdoor gardening or planted across your bedroom window.
 The sweet-smelling jasmine blossom conjures up images of love, romance, and sensuality like no other.
-Jasmine blossom has significant symbolism as well as a hidden message that you should know about.
+The jasmine flower has significant symbolism and a hidden message you should know about.

 What does the Jasmine flower symbolize?